cloudblog004/fantasticfoodies/content/en/posts/2072-easiest-way-to-prepare-super-quick-homemade-albondigas-mexican-meatball-soup.md

 ##### Steps to make Albondigas` Mexican Meatball soup:

-1. Start by boiling water with achote paste &amp; set aside.Now make meatballs to desired size adding all ingredients, set aside.
+1. Start by boiling water with achote paste & set aside.Now make meatballs to desired size adding all ingredients, set aside.
-1. Now add cooking oil, tomatoe, garlic &amp; onion to a large pot, fry till onion gets translucent. gently add in meatballs &amp; boiled achote water cook for 45minutes on medium high, skim any fat while u go.
+1. Now add cooking oil, tomatoe, garlic & onion to a large pot, fry till onion gets translucent. gently add in meatballs & boiled achote water cook for 45minutes on medium high, skim any fat while u go.
-1. Chop all veggies &amp; add to meatballs except can veggies, add in chicken bullion,salt &amp; tomatoe sauce, cook another 40minutes.
-Now add in can veggies and taste for seasonings, &amp; water level.
-Enjoy with a splach of lime or lemon juice &amp; hot sauce.
+1. Chop all veggies & add to meatballs except can veggies, add in chicken bullion,salt & tomatoe sauce, cook another 40minutes.
+Now add in can veggies and taste for seasonings, & water level.
+Enjoy with a splach of lime or lemon juice & hot sauce.
 1. Ready to serve and ENJOY!